Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Capuchin monkey!

-It can only be found in South America, where it is distributed across several countries, including Colombia, Ecuador and Peru.
-The Capuchin Monkey may be the most widely distributed primate species in the neotropics.
+It can only be found in South America, although there are several countries where it is distributed: Colombia, Ecuador and Peru among them.
+It can be said that the Capuchin Monkey is the most widely distributed primate species in the neotropics.

-It adapts to different habitats and ecosystems, and has distinct characteristics from its African relatives, including its nose and very open nostrils.
-Its long prehensile tail allows it to feed, move and swing in the trees, where it spends most of its life.
-Although it usually walks on all fours, this monkey can also walk upright using only its hind legs.
+It adapts to different habitats and ecosystems, and has different characteristics from those of its African relatives (among them the nose, in which its very open nostrils stand out).
+Its long prehensile tail allows it to feed, move and swing in trees, where it prefers to stay most of the time.
+Although it usually supports itself on all four limbs, this monkey is capable of adopting a bipedal posture.

 What are its habits?

-The Capuchin Monkey lives in groups organized and led by one or more males.
-Their communities consist of a variable number of individuals, from three to thirty, including adult males and females, juveniles and infants.
-They are very close-knit and cooperate with each other, under a hierarchy that governs their behavior: thus, while the dominant males feed, for example, the lower-ranking ones are in charge of keeping lookout.
+Capuchin monkeys live in organized groups led by one or more males.
+The communities consist of a variable number, from three to thirty individuals (between adult males and females, juveniles and young).
+They are very close-knit and cooperate with each other, under a hierarchy that governs their behavior: for example, while the dominant males are feeding, the lower-ranking males are in charge of watching the surroundings.

 They are extremely skilled and intelligent primates.
 Females reach sexual maturity at four and a half years of age and give birth at seven years of age.
-They usually have only one offspring, after a gestation period of 149 to 158 days.
-At one and a half years, infants are self-sufficient, although they don’t leave the group until after five to nine years.
+They usually have only one offspring, after a gestation period of 160-180 days.
+At one and a half years, the young can fend for themselves, although they do not leave the group until after five or nine years.

-Their diet is based on fruits, seeds, nectar, insects, crustaceans, reptiles, birds' eggs and small mammals.
+Their diet is based on fruits, seeds, nectar, insects, crustaceans, reptiles, bird eggs and small mammals.

 Conservation